Bartek-17/ToDoApp/README.md

 -   **⚙️ Application Settings**:
     -   Customize the notification lead time
 -   **🔗 Deep Linking**: Tapping a notification directly opens the corresponding task details within the app

 ## 📸 Screenshots

-Here is a preview of the application's user interface.

-## 📸 Screenshots